zordius/fluxex/SCRATCH.md

 Create HTML
 -----------
-[components/Html.jsx] Define your page as react component.
+edit `components/Html.jsx` - Define your page as react component.

 ```jsx
 'use strict';